Matías Emilio Delgado: Season 2008–09

+Due to several untimely injuries, Delgado was sidelined for all of Beşiktaş's group-stage games in the 2008–09 Turkish Cup and both quarter-final matches against Antalyaspor.
+He made his return only for the semi-final clash with Ankaraspor, where he played a pivotal role in helping the team secure a spot in the finals with two outstanding performances.
+In the first leg of the encounter, he broke the deadlock with a magnificent long-range strike, paving the way for a commanding 3–1 triumph.
+Despite Beşiktaş enduring a 2–1 loss in the return leg, with the Argentine maestro assisting Filip Hološko for the equalizer, the team still progressed to the finals.
+Unfortunately, a late-season groin injury sidelined Delgado, preventing him from helping the Black Eagles in the finals, where they clinched a magnificent 4–2 victory over their archrivals, Fenerbahçe.

+Season 2009–10

 At the end of the season 2008/2009.
 Delgado sustained a hard groin injury.
 He underwent an operation in Barcelona and was expected to get well somewhere around the end of 2009 or the beginning of 2010, sometime around the month of December or January.
 At that time there was a great dilemma around Delgado's contract with the club.
 Delgado refused to have his contract suspended.
 Although, the club needed a number 10 player.
 Delgado was blocking a transfer option for Beşiktaş J.K.
 After a lot of thinking and discussing, including bringing in Delgado's father and manager Eduardo Delgado, they finally came to a conclusion.
 They had his contract frozen until January 2010.
 The fans say about the star player: We believe that it is not fair for the club to do this after the great performance he has been giving.
 He got injured playing for the team, not playing football on the beach.
 But we believe that he will reclaim his club shirt after he gets well.
 The club can buy a lot of new players but taking his number will be a hard thing to accomplish.
 By June 2010, Delgado started to train with Beşiktaş J.K. again.

+Season 2010–11

 At the beginning of 2010/2011. season Delgado was in first eleven again captaining the team on four occasions and scoring four times in the process.
 But Beşiktaş J.K. was not satisfied with him and bringing in Guti to the club forced Delgado to leave.